Published 4-7-19. Updated 4-14-22.

 I have certain evenings of the week that are spoken for.
 Of the two or three that are taken, date night is flexible, able to be moved to a different night to accommodate things that come up, but by default, it is Friday or Saturday night.

-With the remaining evenings and weekend time available, I plug things in like chores, hobbies, get-togethers with friends and family, side business projects, etc.
+With the remaining evenings and weekend time available, I plug things in like chores, hobbies, get-togethers with friends and family, catching up on overflow work, etc.

 Something I don’t always do, but have found is most helpful, is keeping one or two unscheduled evenings per week to relax or catch up on projects with which I am inevitably falling behind.
 These nights have become more necessary over time, considering my regularly scheduled activities.
 I’ve come to rely on them, and without at least one in a week, I feel tense and overloaded, even if my packed week is all things that I enjoy.